 Recalling our assumption about the disjointness of primal classes (before Def.
 1), indeed any two classes are disjoint, since each class element carries within itself its class representation.
-A fundamental pragmatic implication of this is that the stored form of every class element must include the corresponding class representation, though this is not necessarily accessible to an external agent.
+A fundamental pragmatic implication of this is that the stored form of every class element must include the corresponding class representation39, though this is not necessarily accessible to an external agent.

-&lt;sup>40 A well-known example of class representation is that with which DNA is associated.
+39 A well-known example of class representation is that with which DNA is associated.